google/dspl/docs/dspl2-spec.md

 * Mapping to existing formats and standards: SDMX, W3C RDF data cube, DSPL, etc. Interoperability with other formats is important, and will be covered in future revisions.
 * Shared concepts across datasets (à la [SDMX Content guidelines](https://sdmx.org/?page_id=4345)) will be defined in future revisions.
-* Shared annotations/footnotes will be defined in future revisions.
+* Shared annotations will be defined in future revisions.
 * Nested dimensions will be defined in future revisions.

 ## Background